NathanGrenier/COMP-345/README.md

 A document outlining the project's analysis and design considerations can be found at: [`deliverables/Analysis_and_Design.md`](deliverables/Analysis_and_Design.md).

+## Assignment Documentation

+All assignment documentation can be found in the [`deliverables/`](deliverables/) directory.
+There will be a markdown file for each assignment.

 ## Project Documentation

-The project's documentation can be found online here:
+The project's documentation can be found online here: https://comp345.ngrenier.com/

 The [project's documentation](docs/html/index.html), generated using Doxygen, can be viewed in any web browser.
 It can also be [viewed as a PDF](docs/latex/refman.pdf).

 # Getting Started

+> Note: The project was tested an ran on VisualStudio v17.3.6+

 1. Install the project's dependencies by running `git submodule init` followed by `git submodule update --init --recursive`.
    > If you don't have git installed.
 You can use the installation .exe in `vendor/`.